CagriCatik/Battery-Systems-Technology/README.md

-# Battery Management System
+# Battery Systems Technology

-This repository provides comprehensive resources, scripts, and documentation for simulating, designing, and analyzing **Battery Management Systems**.
+This repository provides comprehensive resources, scripts, and documentation for simulating, designing, and analyzing **Battery Systems Technology**.

 ---